ktdreyer/openai-mcp/README.md

 1. Read key with `api.management.read` scope
 2. Write key with `api.management.write` scope

-(This is an OpenAI limitatino - a single restricted key cannot GET and POST the URL we need.)
+(This is an OpenAI limitation - a single restricted key cannot GET and POST the URL we need.)

 ## Setup